NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

 > The Prophet used to copy the people of the Scriptures in matters in which there was no order from Allah.

+Muhammad was not only a caravan robber but a religion robber as well, picking whatever he liked from the Jews and the Christians.

+Surah 9:61

+> And among them there are those who hurt the Prophet and say, “He is just an ear” (that is, he hears and believes everything).

+Muhammad was well known among his people as a gullible person who just listened and believed in anything people said.
+So when he heard stories from the Jews and Christians that he liked, he plagiarised them and tried to pass it of as his own revelation.

+Surah 25:4

+> The disbelievers say, “This ˹Quran˺ is nothing but a fabrication which he made up with the help of others.”

+They were on to something.

+Surah 6:25

+> ...Even when they come to you arguing with you, those who disbelieve say, "This is not but legends of the former peoples."

+His followers being ignorant didn't notice, but the Jews and Christians did and correctly said that these things were nothing new but stories that had been told for close to 600 years.

+Here are some of the things he copied:

 ### Muhammad copied the Lord's Prayer